 Once voting closes it is no longer possible to register more votes.

 NO you cannot attend if you did not vote.
-You need to RSVP for Fair and vote for projects, RSVP and voting ends on 13 November at 17:00.
-Voting is how students register their attendance for the Fair, there is no other way to register for the event
+You need to RSVP for Fair and vote for projects.
+Please see the deadlines above at the top of this page.

 The speeddating sessions are your opportunity to meet with the organisations that you voted for in a one-on-one setting.
 There are 10 speeddates, each round is 10 minutes long.
 You will have 10 minutes between your sessions.
 The AI Thesis Fair will be partially online and partially in person.
 All sessions for the November Thesis Fair will be conducted online via videoconferencing, we have built a unique online platform for this.

 To prepare for the speeddating sessions you should: